Westworld (film): Development

-Crichton said preproduction was difficult.
+Crichton said pre-production was difficult.
 MGM demanded script changes up to the first day of shooting and the leads were not signed until 48 hours before shooting began.
 Crichton said he had no control over casting and MGM originally would only make the film for under a million dollars but later increased this amount by $250,000.
 Crichton said that $250,000 of the budget was paid to the cast, $400,000 to the crew, and the remainder on everything else (including $75,000 for sets).

 Principal photography

 The film was shot in 30 days.
 To save time, Crichton tried to shoot only what was needed, with minimal takes.
 Westworld was filmed in several locations, including the Mojave Desert, the gardens of the Harold Lloyd Estate, several MGM sound stages and on the MGM backlot, one of the final films to be shot there before the backlot was sold to real estate developers and demolished.
 It was filmed with Panavision anamorphic lenses by Gene Polito.

 Richard Benjamin later said he loved making the film:

 The Gunslinger's appearance is based on Chris Adams, Brynner's character from The Magnificent Seven.
 The two characters' costumes are nearly identical.
 According to Lazarus, Yul Brynner agreed to play the role for only $75,000 ($), because he needed the money.

 Crichton later wrote that "most of the situations in the film are cliches; they are incidents out of hundreds of old movies", so the scenes "should be shot as clichés.
 This dictated a conventional treatment in the choice of lenses and the staging".
 The original script and original ending of the movie culminated in a fight between Martin and the Gunslinger, which resulted in the Gunslinger being torn apart by a rack.
 Crichton said he "had liked the idea of a complex machine being destroyed by a simple machine" but when attempting it, "it seemed stagey and foolish", so the idea was dropped.
 He also wanted to open the film with shots of a hovercraft traveling over the desert but was unable to get the effect he wanted within a limited budget, so this was dropped as well.